 third party claims related to loss of life and/or personal injuries if and to the extent caused by the Contractor.

+For the avoidance of doubt, the Parties expressly agree that damage or harm within the meaning of this Contract may also include, where applicable, a reduction or disallowance of the intended subsidy within the Subsidy Program if such reduction or disallowance is caused by delay or other breach of this Contract by the Contractor.

 THIRD PARTY CLAIMS

 The Contractor shall perform all performance under this Contract without any defect.
 If the Contractor produces the Equipment contrary to the provisions set out in this Contract, the Contractor shall be liable for any infringement of third-party intellectual property rights by the Customer as a result of the use of the Equipment according to this Contract.
 In the event that the Customer is imposed an obligation to perform as a result of the use of the Equipment in accordance with this Contract by a final court decision, the Contractor shall reimburse the Customer for the costs of the legal proceedings, including the costs of legal representation, as well as for the damages incurred by the Customer as a result of the imposition of such obligation.